kubernetes/kubernetes/examples/openshift-origin/README.md

 allow_privileged: true
 ```

 Now spin up a cluster using your preferred KUBERNETES_PROVIDER.
-Remember that `kube-up.sh` may start other pods on your minion nodes, so ensure that you have enough resources to run the five pods for this example.
+Remember that `kube-up.sh` may start other pods on your nodes, so ensure that you have enough resources to run the five pods for this example.

 ```sh